-(RTTNews.com) - After turning higher over the course of the previous session, stocks may show a lack of direction in early trading on Tuesday.
-The major index futures are pointing to a roughly flat open for the markets, with the Dow futures up by just 1 point.
+(RTTNews.com) - After ending last Friday's trading mostly higher, stocks may show a lack of direction in early trading on Monday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures down by just 9 points.

 For comments and feedback: contact firstname.lastname@example.org